pandyanandan/MakeWebPage/README.md

 # MakeWebPage
-This is Second project for IPND which was created in html.
+This is Second project for IPND which is created in html.

-##output
+## output

 ![Output](/output.png "Output")